dymodi/dymodi.github.io/Research/Algorithms/Basics.md

 Some of the contents can be found in CLRS's Algorithms book.

+### Master Theorem

+A good introduction of master theorem can be found [here](https://brilliant.org/wiki/master-theorem/).

 ### NP Problems

 Some classical NP problems are:
 * Hamiltonian path problem
 * Travelling Salesman Problem (TSP)